At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant experience in SCADA design, particularly your 10 years of experience and any EHV substation project design work.
-Use specific examples to demonstrate your skills and achievements.
+Tailor Your CV: Make sure your CV highlights your relevant experience in SCADA design, particularly any projects involving EHV substations and AutoCAD.
+Use specific examples to demonstrate your expertise and achievements in these areas.

-Showcase Communication Skills: Since excellent communication skills are essential for this role, ensure your application materials are well-written and free of errors.
-Consider including examples of how you've effectively communicated complex technical information in the past.
+Showcase Communication Skills: Since excellent communication skills are essential for this role, provide examples in your application that demonstrate your ability to communicate complex technical information clearly, both in writing and verbally.

 How to prepare for a job interview at Ethical Power